 Let me start from the beginning.
 My husband and I travelled to Greece for a three-week vacation.
 While on Santorini we stayed a little away from the crowded Oia and went to the wine part of the island, Megalochori.
 Each morning we went on our exercise walk around the town.
-From the very first day of our stay we would walk past a home with a small fenced in area which had a handsome donkey.
+From the very first day of our stay we would walk past a home with an area that had a handsome donkey.

 This donkey would come right up to us, just wanting some attention.
 Soon, he seemed to know our schedule and would be waiting for us.
 I never brought him food, so it really showed he just was a friendly little guy.

-Well I got attached, actually asked my husband if we could bring him home with us.
+Well, I got attached, actually asked my husband if we could bring him home with us.
 That didn’t go over good.
 I was really sad when it was time for us to leave Santorini.
 But I was able to take a quick walk over before leaving.
-For some reason, this handsome little donkey will always be my first thought when I think back of Santorini.
+For some reason, this handsome little donkey will always be my first thought when I think back of Santorini. by Sherrie of TravelbyaSherrieAffair

 So, my husband and I started driving slowly on a section of the park called ‘Bison Loop? and to our amazement, we spotted an animal almost straight away – and stood speechless.
 I immediately felt a connection with that animal, and we stood for a few seconds just looking at each other in the eye, while my husband took this picture.

-- I would like to specify that even though it looks like we were standing very close to the bison, we weren’t in fact – the pic was taken with a long lens, and we were in fact a few hundred feet from the animal.
+I would like to specify that even though it looks like we were standing very close to the bison, we weren’t in fact – the pic was taken with a long lens, and we were, in fact, a few hundred feet from the animal.
 I know that bison can be aggressive, and when I posted this image on insta a few people commented ‘he’s about to charge’.
 I can assure it was a beautiful and peaceful moment.
 I observed this huge, peaceful animal for a while until it ran off deep into the woods, back to its life in the wild, and I climbed back into the car, remembering the precious moment we shared. by Margherita of The Crowded Planet

 The Tarsier is an animal of the Tarsiidae family, and they all its species live in Southeast Asia.
 The Philippine Tarsier is one of the smallest primates in the world, and they are endemic to the country.
 I first learned about the Philippine Tarsier before I traveled to Cebu and Bohol for the first time.